-Pursuant to §26.304 of Regulation 26, the following sources are insignificant activities.
-Any activity for which a state or federal applicable requirement applies is not insignificant even if this activity meets the criteria of §304 of Regulation 26 or is listed below.
+The following sources are insignificant activities.
+Any activity that has a state or federal applicable requirement shall be considered a significant activity even if this activity meets the criteria of §304 of Regulation 26 or listed in the table below.
 Insignificant activity determinations rely upon the information submitted by the permittee in an application dated May 19, 1998.